kozmoai/glent-deploy-aws/website/docs/getting-started/deploy-the-platform.md

 # Installation

-Installing the Orchestrate Platforms and Applications (GLENT) on AWS solution will provide you with the complete reference implementation including authentication/authorization, a Backstage platform instance, source code management, and CI/CD pipelines.
+Installing the Orchestrate Platforms and Applications (KOZMO) on AWS solution will provide you with the complete reference implementation including authentication/authorization, a Backstage platform instance, source code management, and CI/CD pipelines.
 By following this guide you will:

-- Deploy the AWS infrastructure required to run GLENT on AWS
+- Deploy the AWS infrastructure required to run KOZMO on AWS
 - Deploy a GitLab source code management instance including provisioning of resources to run CI/CD pipelines
 - Configure authentication/authorization using Okta as the identity provider (Backstage supports [several other identity providers](https://backstage.io/docs/auth/))
 - Deploy a sample repository of example software templates to create apps, environments, and resources for AWS